William-hu0901/JDBC_Client/README.md

 # JDBC_Client

-This is a Client to connect with different databases such as MySQL, PostgreSQL, Oracle, MongoDB, and Neo4j with given parameters.
+This is a Client to connect with different databases such as MySQL, PostgreSQL, MongoDB, and Neo4j with given parameters.

 ## Project Features